movementlabsxyz/hyperplane/simulator/README.md

 ## Usage

+From the root directory of the repository:

 ```bash
 ./simulator/run.sh
 ```

+This will execute the simulation and generate results in `simulator/results/`.

 When running with logs enabled, the simulator will write detailed logs to `simulation.log` in the project root directory.
 The logs include: